Amanv333/ticket-booking/README.md

 ## Usage
 - Access the application at `http://localhost:8080` (modify port if configured differently).
+- First register yourself in the application with the given role .
+You can use API endpoint.

 ## Documentation
 - The API documentation is provided using Swagger UI.